 Put any foods that don’t have much or any sauce (meats, potatoes, steamed veggies) in a stainless steel or cast-iron pan.
-Add a little bit of water and/or oil (olive, grapeseed, red palm… ).
+Add a little bit of water and/or oil (olive, coconut, red palm… ).
 Bring to desired temperature over medium to medium-high heat.
 One can also add broth or water along with additional seasonings and create a sauce with the leftovers.
 Alternately, put the foods in a smaller pan that nests inside a pan filled with boiling water.
 The water’s steam will heat the food.
 Add additional seasoning if desired.

 A well-seasoned cast-iron pan or pot is the way to go for reheating brown rice, millet, quinoa or other whole grains.
 The seasoning on the cast-iron is the perfect non-stick surface to prevent excessive sticking.
 However, if sticking does occur, it is easily scraped off as long as the food is not heavily burned or scorched.

-All that pasta requires is a stainless steel pot and a bit of water and oil (olive, grapeseed, red palm… ).
+All that pasta requires is a stainless steel pot and a bit of water and oil (olive, coconut, red palm… ).
 Heat it all over medium heat.
 As the water boils, it will evaporate, and its steam will reheat the pasta.
 Keep the pot covered, but toss frequently.
 Add water as needed.
 Too much water will make the pasta soggy.
 The idea is to add just enough for its evaporation to create sufficient steam for reheating.
 Season the pasta with salt, if desired.

 Reheat beans in additional water and/or oil in a stainless steel or cast-iron pan.
 The beans will reheat much like the Foods in Sauces (above).
 Season if desired.

 Porridges and Hot Cereals